Key takeaways

 • Validate security investments.
 If you’ve made physical security improvements to your property that were prompted by a previous penetration test, submitting to another test is a great way to test those upgrades.
 The new test can help you validate your security investments, or it may discover new vulnerabilities that result from the improvements.

 • Save on costs.
 By improving your property based on results from a pen test, your organization reduces potential losses, such as damaged property or stolen assets, and you avoid the remediation costs that come alongside those problems.
-What’s more, you’ll avoid serious legal and regulatory fees related to compliance penalties.
+Moreover, you’ll avoid serious legal and regulatory fees related to compliance penalties.

 Physical security penetration testing FAQs